kbpop/inMemoryKeys/README.md

 In addition some level of constraints would be nice.
 Like to what is something permissible.
 Since there actual enterprise software solutions for key-value stores there should be some concrete limits as to what should be completed / expected.

 Also this assignment is already pretty big but if some research would need to be done into different types of in memory key-value stores that would be nice.
 Then you have a wider "variety" of key-value stores to choose from.

+## Improvements to the database itself
+1. Add tcp interface
+2. Add a blob based value
+3. Have an LRU memory management
+4. Have Snapshots